diarmidmackenzie/screen-display/README.md

 It also allows flexibility in whether or not aspect ratios are preserved.
 See "Component Interface" for more details.

 ## Status

 This component is still under development.
 Particular areas that still need work include:

 - More examples to illustrate the full range of capabilities of the component interface.
-- More testing (and probably bug fixing!)  especially on mobile devices (only tested on desktop so far)
 - The component makes assumptions about some configurable attributes of the camera.
 In particular the fov and zoom attributes are assumed to be set at their default values.
 If these are changed, things won't adapt as we'd like.
 Would be nice to fix that.
-- Testing in real-world applications that want to use this component, to see whether the provided interface is useful, and meets requirements.
 - And probably some more...

 ## Installation